Programs

 The Ridge Barns Survey

 A four-year comparative study of ridge-pole barn construction across the upper watershed, undertaken in partnership with three regional historical societies and a university school of architecture.
-The survey combines full measured documentation of ninety-two surviving structures with oral testimony from carpenters and former owners regarding construction sequence, timber sourcing, and seasonal use patterns.
+The survey combines full measured documentation of ninety-two surviving structures with oral testimony from forty-one carpenters and former owners regarding construction sequence, timber sourcing, and seasonal use patterns.
+Seven distinct framing dialects have been identified within a single drainage.

-The final catalogue — bound and open-access digital — is scheduled for release in autumn 2026 and will be distributed without charge to each participating community library.
+The final catalogue — Plates of the Ridge, 1831–1948, bound and open-access digital — is scheduled for release in autumn 2026 and will be distributed without charge to each participating community library.